 - 6.1.2.1.
-There shall be a minimum customs duty/ regulatory duty of 10%, for a period of 7 years from date of notification of amendment in this Policy, on Motor Gasoline and Diesel imported in the country.
+There shall be a minimum customs duty of 10%, for a period of 6 years from date of notification of this Policy, on Motor Gasoline and Diesel imported in the country.
 Any customs duty imposed over 10% and reflected in the ex-refinery price, will be deposited in the Inland Freight Equalization Margin (IFEM) pool.
 In case any refinery is not eligible to avail the incentives provided in this policy, it will be bound to deposit the same in IFEM.
 Any customs duty on crude oil shall be reimbursed to refineries through IFEM. - 6.1.2.2.
-The refineries shall be allowed 10% tariff protection/ deemed duty applicable on Motor Gasoline and Diesel's ex-refinery price for 7 years from the date of signing of Upgrade Agreement and opening of the joint Escrow Account with OGRA within sixty (60) days of notification of amendments in this policy.
+The refineries shall be allowed 10% tariff protection/ deemed duty applicable on Motor Gasoline and Diesel's ex-refinery price for 6 years from the date of notification of this policy and opening of the joint Escrow Account with OGRA.
 However, 2.5% of the deemed duty on Diesel and 10% on Motor Gasoline (incremental incentive), shall be deposited by refineries in the Escrow Account maintained by OGRA and the respective refinery jointly in National Bank of Pakistan for utilization of Upgrade Projects only.
+The respective refinery and OGRA will open the requisite joint Escrow Account within three months after the notification of this Policy.
 Until the opening of the said account, the incremental incentive shall be deposited in the IFEM.
-The prevailing 7.5% deemed duty on HSD for sustainability shall continue after the 7 years incentive period for 20 years or till deregulation, whichever is earlier.